Ed94/gencpp/Readme.md

   * Assumed to *come before specifiers* (`const`, `constexpr`, `extern`, `static`, etc) for a function
   * Or in the usual spot for class, structs, (*right after the declaration keyword*)
   * typedefs have attributes with the type (`parse_type`)
-* As a general rule; if its not available from the upfront contructors, its not available in the parsing constructors.
+* As a general rule; if its not available from the upfront constructors, its not available in the parsing constructors.
   * *Upfront constructors are not necessarily used in the parsing constructors, this is just a good metric to know what can be parsed.*

 Usage: